One characteristic of great Product Managers is that they provide direction. They drive execution based on the product’s vision and strategy.

 - Common enthusiasm and understanding.

-A product strategy also has to fit into the bounds of the business strategy.
-The business strategy provides a budget and a set of key metrics.
-The product team lives within that budget to come up with the best way to hit those metrics.
+The product strategy has to fit into the bounds of the business strategy as well.
+The business strategy provides a set of key metrics to pursue, the boundaries.
+The product team lives within those boundaries to come up with the best way to hit those metrics.

 There is only a limited amount of improvement you can add to a product.
-That’s why is so important that roadmaps include only what makes sense for the product to succeed.
+Saying no becomes a critical part of the process.
+Roadmaps only include what makes sense for the product to succeed.

 Product roadmaps represent hard decisions.
 They are all about trade-offs.
 If you focus only on new features, you might end up with a Frankenstein product.
 But if you focus only on bug fixing, you product becomes irrelevant.